Paz777/Mars-Rover-Kata/README.md

 Here are the letters and their resultant action:

-L - Spins the Rover 90 degrees Left without moving from the current  coordinate point/ R - Spins the Rover 90 degrees Right without moving from the current  coordinate point/ M - Moves the Rover forward by one grid point, maintaining the same  heading (i.e. from where the Rover is facing (its orientation)).
+L - Spins the Rover 90 degrees Left without moving from the current  coordinate point R - Spins the Rover 90 degrees Right without moving from the current  coordinate point M - Moves the Rover forward by one grid point, maintaining the same  heading (i.e. from where the Rover is facing (its orientation)).
 Assume that the square directly North from (x, y) is (x, y+1).

 Inputs into the program are given by string.

-A move instruction "LMLMLMLMM" would move a rover at position "1 2 N" to position "1 3 N"
+A move instruction "LMLMLMLMM" would move a rover at position "1 2 N" to position "1 3 N".

 ## Project Setup

 The solution has 2 projects.
-The main implementation is split into model, interface, exception and validator.
+The main implementation is seperated into model, interface, exception and validator.
 The test project has been split into mission control tests, rover tests and validator tests.

 The Mission Control class takes the input as a string and allows a Plateau and Rovers to be added.
 It takes instructions and moves the Rovers around the Plateau.